beduffy/lerobot_notebook_pipeline/Plan.md

 ## 3. Policy Visualization

 - [ ] Create a script (`visualize_policy.py`) to load a trained policy.
-- [ ] Run the policy in a simulated environment.
+- [ ] Run the policy in a simulated environment but make sure to use original real world images, this is just a way to see how shaky the policy is
 - [ ] Render the environment to visualize the policy's actions.
 - [ ] Save a video or gif of the visualization.